ppapasaikas/SANJUAN/README.txt

 7. HCJ_Junc: Annotation status of the HC Junction.
 Either known or novel.
 8. IRLR: Intron retention (natural) log ratio.
 9. PvalIR: p-value for differential intron retention.
 10. HCJ_Delta: Differential Intron Retention.
+In testing status, NOT recommended for general use.
 11. HCJ_Pval. p-value for differential intron retention.
 12. HCJ_N_ko: Number of reads supporing the junction in condition 1 (e.g ko)
 13. HCJ_N_cntr: Number of reads supporting the junction in condition 2 (e.g cntr)